mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 ##### Expose XMPP port

-By default, the Matrix server does not expose the XMPP port (`5222`); only the XMPP container exposes it internally inside the host.
-This means that the first JVB (which runs on the Matrix server) can reach it but the additional JVBs cannot.
+By default, the main server does not expose the XMPP port (`5222`); only the XMPP container exposes it internally inside the host.
+This means that the first JVB (which runs on the main server) can reach it but the additional JVBs cannot.
 Therefore, the XMPP server needs to expose the port, so that the additional JVBs can connect to it.

 To expose the port and have Docker forward the port, add the following configuration to your `vars.yml` files: